PJfixer/KalmanFilter/README.md

-All filter paramters are hold in a struct so you can create several filter for your purposes.
+All filter parameters are hold in a struct so you can create several filter for your purposes.

 ![alt text](https://github.com/PJfixer/KalmanFilter/blob/master/KalmanFilterTest/Kalman_response.JPG)